google.com,pub-8802863805012006.,DIRECT,f08c47fec0942fa0

 The peer review process helps to discover and address errors, biases, and methodological constraints that could potentially weaken the credibility of research findings.

-Reviewers evaluate the thoroughness of the study’s design, the accuracy of the research techniques, the interpretation of the results, and the general academic quality of the work.
+Peer reviewers evaluate the thoroughness of the study’s design, the accuracy of the research techniques, the interpretation of the results, and the general academic quality of the work.
 They offer feedback and suggestions for enhancing the study.

 Peer review is essential for verifying the credibility and importance of research findings.
 Research papers are subjected to thorough examination by peers to ensure accuracy, dependability, and adherence to established academic standards.